TheMegamind/purpleair/README.md

 </table>

-**Fetches PM2.5-based AQI from nearby PurpleAir sensors, with multi-sensor averaging, adjustable polling rate, and five PM2.5 conversion options.**
+#### Fetches PM2.5-based data from nearby PurpleAir sensors, with multi-sensor averaging, an adjustable polling rate, and five PM2.5 conversion options.

 ---

 ## ✨ Features

+***Important: Home Assistant does not permit built-in integrations to provide entities based on data not directly provided by the underlying API.
+There are good reasons for this, and users should be cautious of the conversions and other data supplied by this custom integration.
+Your use of said data is at your own risk and should not be relied upon without thorough review of the underlying code.***

-* Automatically finds **public PurpleAir sensors** with a specific distance from a location
+* Automatically finds **public PurpleAir sensors** within a specific distance from a location
 * Supports a variety of **PM2.5 conversion formulas**:

   * US EPA